Brookshire's Food & Pharmacy

-Brookshire Grocery Company is a Tyler, Texas-based supermarket chain.
-There are more than 200 stores operating in Texas, Louisiana, Arkansas, and Oklahoma under their five banners, Brookshire's, Super 1 Foods, Fresh by Brookshire's, Spring Market, and Reasor's.
+Brookshire Grocery Company is an American supermarket chain based in Tyler, Texas.
+There are more than 200 stores in Texas, Louisiana, Arkansas, and Oklahoma under their five banners: Brookshire's, Super 1 Foods, Fresh by Brookshire's, Spring Market, and Reasor's.

 History

-The company was founded in 1928 by Wood T. and Louise Brookshire when they opened their first 25 x 100 ft store on Tyler’s downtown square.
+The company began its operations in 1928, founded by Wood T. and Louise Brookshire when they opened their first 25 x 100 ft store on Tyler's downtown square.

 Brookshire's was originally part of the Brookshire Brothers chain, which was founded seven years earlier in Lufkin, Texas.
-The companies split in 1939 when Wood T. Brookshire took control of the Tyler-area stores in exchange for his share in the Brookshire Brothers partnership.
+The companies split up in 1939 when Wood T. Brookshire took control of the Tyler-area stores in exchange for his share in the Brookshire Brothers partnership.
 The companies are no longer related except by name.

 In the 1940s, the company expanded to other neighboring communities and opened its first shopping center location.
-Brookshire’s first warehouse opened in Tyler in 1953.
+Brookshire's first warehouse opened in Tyler in 1953.

-The company has expanded into Louisiana and the construction of a 175,000-square-foot (16,300 m2) distribution center in Tyler in the 1960s.
+In the 1960s, the company expanded into Louisiana and the construction of a 175,000-square-foot (16,300 m2) distribution center in Tyler.

-In 1984, the company opened the first of several Super 1 Foods stores in Alexandria, LA.
+In 1984, the company opened the first Super 1 Foods store in Alexandria, LA.
 Super 1 Foods was originally a no-frills, warehouse format.
-Initially, stores were opened in recycled buildings to cut down on costs, but later the company began building stores.
+Initially, stores were opened in recycled buildings to cut down on costs, but later then the company began building stores.
 In several cases (#608 in Shreveport and #612 in Longview), existing Brookshire's stores were closed and demolished to build a Super 1 Foods store.
 In Marshall and Longview, existing Brookshire's stores were converted to the Super 1 format.

 The company opened several Super 1 Foods stores in the Dallas/Fort Worth area in the late 1990s and early 2000s, some of which were replacements for nearby Brookshire's locations.
-The company sold all metro area stores to (now defunct) Fleming, which re-branded them as Rainbow Foods.
+The company sold all of their metro area stores to (now defunct) Fleming, which re-branded them as Rainbow Foods.
 All Rainbow stores were closed when Fleming went out of business.

-In 2012, a new format Super 1 Foods store was built in Carencro, LA., with a floorplan and decor package that would be rolled out to all the other stores.
+In 2012, a new format Super 1 Foods store was built in Carencro, LA., with a floorplan and decor package that would be rolled out to all other stores.
 A similar store was built to replace #610 in Tyler; others have since opened.